The essence of the intercultural competences micro-module

 Coaching & Reflection

 In order for you to grow within your intercultural competences, you need to understand what your starting level is, how you can improve and check that your skills are improving.
 We provide the first two aspects to you by giving you a structured and guided insight into self-reflection (a highly valuable skill on its own) and support you as you assess your own intercultural competences level and points of improvements.
 We provide four Coaching Sessions for you and your team to assess your skills and form an understanding of how you can further improve with one of our talented coaches.
-These sessions will take place in the 2nd, 4th, 6th and 10th weeks of the course.
+These sessions will take place in the dedicated weeks of the course.
 During these weeks, you can plan a meeting with your coach alongside your team to discuss your collective efforts and plan your continued improvements.
 Short reflection moments throughout the course ask you to think about your improvement within a few sentences to see your progress over time.
 This will help you further improve and will guide your efforts to continue growing, using the methods you received in all aspects of the module!